Breword/tmux/Formats.md

 ~~~~

 The `q` modifier quotes any special characters, typically used if the result is
-being passed as an argument to another command.:
+being passed as an argument to another command.

 ~~~~
 $ tmux set @v '()'